Jan Novák (ice hockey)

 Jan Novák (born February 9, 1979, in Havlíčkův Brod, Czechoslovakia) is a Czech professional ice hockey player.
-He has spent nine seasons with HC Slavia Prague in the Czech Extraliga between 1997 and 2006 and won the championship in 2003.
+He spent nine seasons with HC Slavia Prague in the Czech Extraliga between 1997 and 2006, winning the championship in 2003.
 Novák moved to the Russian Super League in 2006 and played one season for Aq Bars Kazan.
-He has since then also played for Skellefteå AIK of Elitserien in Sweden, but left them early in the 2007–08 season and moved to HC Slavia Praha, before on 12 January 2009 loaned to BK Mladá Boleslav.
-He currently plays with HC České Budějovice in the Czech Extraliga.
+He later played for Skellefteå AIK of Elitserien in Sweden but left them early in the 2007–08 season for a move to HC Slavia Praha.
+On 12 January 2009 he was loaned to BK Mladá Boleslav.
+Novák currently plays with HC České Budějovice in the Czech Extraliga.